The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: General Upper and Lower Value Bounds

 From

 it follows that

 For piecewise linear payoffs $\Psi$, it is straighforward to show that, again excluding kinks, $\mathcal{L}_\mathrm{BSJ} \Psi$ is bounded from below, uniformly for all $S$.
-Also, $\Wpen=\Vpen-\Psi$ does not have any negative minima at convex kinks of $\Psi$, i.e.\ points with $\Psi'(S-)<\Psi'(S+)$.
+Also, $\Wpen=\Vpen-\Psi$ does not have any negative minima at convex kinks of $\Psi$, i.e., points with $\Psi'(S-)<\Psi'(S+)$.

-Summarising, the biggest violation of the inequality $\Vpen\ge \Psi$ is either bounded by (\ref{maxbnd}), taken over the smooth intervals of $\Psi$, or at concave kinks, or at one of the boundary $S=0$ or $S\rightarrow\infty$.
+Summarising, the biggest violation of the inequality $\Vpen\ge \Psi$ is either bounded by the maximum of $\epsilon \mathcal{L}_\mathrm{BSJ} \Psi$ taken over the smooth intervals of $\Psi$, or attained at concave kinks or at one of the boundaries $S=0$ or $S\rightarrow\infty$.
 We will come back to this observation later to obtain easily computable bounds on the solution.